In this guide you will learn how to make new friends easily:

 Find a way of social intercourse that naturally creates repeating meetings.
 This leads us to the next section:

 Many wonder where to make friends.
 Here we are going through some places to meet new people.
 When we leave childhood, the way we meet friends changes.
 Instead of meeting impartially, we are now seeing our friends through activities.
 Activities can be working out, going to the game or taking a coffee.
 It can also be about making a project together, do work together, or do the same education.
 Activities are a great way to make friends easily.

 A common reason for why people experience difficulties expanding their social circle is that they don’t participate in the right activities.
 To do recurring activities, you need an interest in something.
 Ask yourself, what activities do you appreciate?
 If you can answer that question, you will be able to come in contact with people who appreciate the same things as you.
-Your common interest is at the same time a similarity, and therefore it’s easier to become friends with people you meet through such an activity.
+Your common interest is at the same time a similarity, and therefore it’s easier to become close friends with people you meet through such an activity.

 When you meet a person and discover similarities, think about if you can meet up through an activity that’s part of that interest.
 If you both like running, do that together.
 Like Zombie movies?
 Check out the new one on the movies.
 Like football?
 Go to the game together.